genome/mendelscan/gmt-web/content/documentation.md

 ### rhro: Rare Heterozygote Rule Out ###

-The "rhro" subcommand of MendelScan takes three inputs:
+The `rhro` subcommand of MendelScan takes three inputs:

 1. A pedigree file in [PED format][PED] that indicates the name, gender, and affectation status of the samples in the VCF.
 Samples in the VCF but not in the PED file will be treated as affected females.
 2. A VCF file that has been annotated with dbSNP information (a task that can be completed with the current dbSNP VCF file and the [joinx][] utility).